open-switch/opx-dhcp-agent/README.md

 `opx_dhcp.py [--verbose] [--file json_configuration.json] `

 The optional file argument provides a configuration in json format from a file.
-If the file is specified, it will be reloaded each time the agent receives SIGUSR1.
+If the file is specified, it will be reloaded each time the agent receives SIGHUP.
 The agent will still register with CPS and respond to configuration requests via CPS even if the file is specified.

 The configuration file should be a valid json representation of a list with elements in the form {"name":"interface name", "dhcp-server":"X.X.X.X"} or